MdIrfan-ul/Easily-MVC/README.md

 4. Access the application through your web browser.
 5. Explore the job listings, search for jobs, and interact with the application as a recruiter or job seeker.

-## Future Improvements

-- Implement user authentication and user roles for better security and access control.
-- Enhance the user interface for a more intuitive and engaging experience.
-- Implement more advanced search filters for job seekers.
-- Add support for uploading resumes and documents for job applications.
-- Expand email notifications to include other events such as job posting confirmation and application status updates.

 ## License